arXiv/arxiv-docs/about/reports/2019roadmap.md

 **arXiv Strategic Vision Planning**: We will develop a strategic plan to articulate arXiv's mission, vision, and values.
 Based on this scope, we will start creating a 5-year plan to identify priorities, new development areas, and set strategic directions to create a framework for our fundraising, collaboration, and communication processes.

-  > Status: Initial assessment then deferred until after Executive Director is hired
+  > Status: Initial assessment, then deferred until after Executive Director is hired

 **arXiv vis-à-vis Scholarly Communication Ecology**: arXiv is a part of the broader scientific communication ecology and needs to monitor developments in related areas (e.g., public access domains such as Plan S, implementation of standards such as DOI & Orcid, ets.) and assess implications to ensure that arXiv will continue to meet the users’ needs.